obwan02/avr-template/README.md

 ## Credit

 The `generic-gcc-avr.cmake` toolchain file is from [this github repo](https://github.com/mkleemann/cmake-avr).
-It has been modified a bit to properly output debug symbols (that use relative paths)
+It has been modified a bit to properly output debug symbols (that use relative paths).
+This was mainly done so that compiling on WSL would still make symbols load properly on Windows.